The Codebase Assurance Index, explained

 Contract rubrics

 Pin a repository to a frozen rubric and the ruler stops moving under you — the same commit re-scores to the same number under that rubric, so any movement you see is the asset changing, never the ruler.
-(Advisory data still refreshes, so a new CVE can legitimately move a security finding — a real signal, disclosed in the changelog.)
-The current version and full history live on the open standard.
+Advisory data still refreshes, so a new CVE can legitimately move a security finding — a real signal, disclosed in the changelog.

 Get the measurement.
 No depth is ever gated.

-Sign in with GitHub · no card · C#/.NET · the first full report is €0.
+Sign in with GitHub · no card · C#, Java, TypeScript, Python, Go and more · the first full report is €0.